-Information for College of Professional and Continuing Education (COPACE) Undergraduate and Graduate Degree Candidates
+Information for Students Graduating through the College of Professional and Continuing Education

 Please review your student account prior to April 1 to see if you have any holds and/or a balance due.
-All holds and balances must be cleared before you can be cleared for graduation.
-You may contact your student account counselor with questions.
-If your last name begins with:
+All holds and balances must be eliminated before you can be cleared for graduation.
+Contact your student account counselor, before April 1, with questions.

-All students who received federally funded or Clark institutional loans to finance their educations must complete an online exit interview.
-The exit interviews are mandatory, and diplomas of any students who do not complete an online exit interview may be withheld.
-You will be notified in March about the exit interview process.
+All students who received federal or Clark institutional loans to finance their education must complete an online exit interview.
+These are mandatory, and diplomas of any students who do not complete online exit interviews may be withheld.
+You will be notified in April about the exit interview process.

 Caps and Gowns